Australian Parliament considers lifting euthanasia ban

 The Australian Parliament does not have the same constitutional power to overturn state laws as it does territory laws.
 The two territories account for fewer than 1 million of Australia’s population of 26 million people.

 Payne, who represents an electorate in the Australian Capital Territory, which comprises Canberra and two villages, described her bill as urgent.
-She described mercy killing of the terminally ill an “incredibly important debate that we are not allowed to have simply because of where we live.”
+She described mercy killing of the terminally ill as an “incredibly important debate that we are not allowed to have simply because of where we live.”

-Conservative government lawmaker Kevin Andrews introduced the bill in 1997 that banned the territories from making assisted suicide laws.
+Conservative government lawmaker Kevin Andrews introduced the bill in 1997 that banned the territories from making assisted dying laws.
 A conservative government was again in power in 2018 when a bill failed to overturn the ban.
 That bill fell two votes short in the Senate.
 Previous attempts also failed in the Senate in 2008 and 2010.

-Since then, Victoria became the first state to legalize assisted suicide in June 2019, and New South Wales in May this year became the last state to pass its own euthanasia laws.
+Since then, Victoria became the first state to legalize assisted dying in June 2019, and New South Wales in May this year became the last state to pass its own euthanasia laws.

 The center-left Labor Party federal government, that was elected in May, has announced it will allow its lawmakers to vote on the bill according to their consciences rather than adopt a party line.